kangax/przilla/src/memory-bank/activeContext.md

 ## Learnings & Insights

+- When customizing tooltips for accessibility and theme consistency, always check for default UI library styles (e.g., Radix UI Tooltip.Content may add a border or box-shadow).
+Explicitly override these with `boxShadow: "none"` and `border: "none"` if a clean, borderless look is desired.
+- Using a dark background and light text for tooltips (with Tailwind `bg-gray-800` and `text-gray-100`) provides a less jarring, more visually consistent experience, especially when matching charting tooltips or other dark UI elements.
+- Radix UI Flex/Text components allow for precise layout and alignment, and setting a fixed minWidth on left-aligned labels ensures clean, readable columns in multi-line tooltips.
 - Implementing custom sorting logic in TanStack Table (like sorting by latest score level) requires defining a custom `sortingFn`.
 This function needs access to the necessary data (e.g., `scoresByWodId`) which can be achieved by defining the function within a scope where the data is available (like inside `createColumns`) to leverage closures.
 - Calculating adjusted performance metrics (like `level * difficulty`) requires careful handling of data fetching (joining tables), type definitions across backend/frontend, and UI updates (tooltips, axis labels, helper functions) to accurately reflect the new calculation.
 - Passing detailed data structures (like the score breakdown) through multiple component layers (API -> Page -> Chart) requires careful type definition updates at each stage.